ProfLehman/cs362_spring_2026/problem_sets/P2_Search_Min_Max/p2_search_min_max.md

 Clearly indicate the best move at the root.

-Trees should match format demonstrated in class examples.
+Trees should match the format demonstrated in class examples.

-Neatly hand draw your decision tree representing all possible moves from the current state of the game and showing the Min/Max values that would be propagated back to the root node.
+Neatly hand-draw your decision tree representing all possible moves from the current state of the game and showing the Min/Max values that would be propagated back to the root node.
 Use colored ink/pencils to make your diagrams clear.
 You may want to use 11” x 14” paper.

 ---
 ## Part 2.
-Partial Tree with two remaing moves (20 points)
+Partial Tree with two remaining moves (20 points)

 Using the **same starting board** state from Part 1.
-Create a tree that shows the **next two moves** using the evaluation function describe by Tanimoto in *The Elements of Artificial Intelligence*.
+Create a tree that shows the **next two moves** using the evaluation function described by Tanimoto in *The Elements of Artificial Intelligence*.

 Score = (A x 100) + (B x 10) + C - [ (D x 100) + (E x 10) + F ]